fygonzalo/openao/README.md

 ## Goals

-- Build having the listed requirements with a single command.
+- Build having the listed requirements with a single command
-- Run a develop build with a single command.
+- Run a develop build with a single command
-- Configure using files.
+- Configuration as code
-- Centralized management.
+- Centralized management
 - Easy to upgrade

 ## Contribute